tankfeud/norx/README.md

 4. `c2nim common.c2nim object/orxObject.h` to reproduce `orxObject.nim`
 5. Merge parts into `obj.nim` that should be there using `meld object/orxObject.nim ../src/norx/obj.nim`

-# norx 0.5.0 - Upgrade to Orx b-release (1.12 release)
+# norx 0.5.0 - Upgrade to Orx release 1.12
 This was not done by the steps above but manually merging corresponding header changes directly into nim files.
-1. Compare orx header changes, between versions 2020-07 and b-release branch.
+1. Compare orx header changes, between versions 2020-07 and 1.12 tag.
-2. Added build.nim containing value from orxBuild.h after running setup.sh in Orx from b-release branch.
+2. Added build.nim containing value from orxBuild.h after running setup.sh in Orx from version at git tag 1.12.
 3. Problematic orxColorList.h was referenced by macro in orxVector.h generating list of colors of the orxVECTOR This is solved by running new script in scripts/crreateNimColors.sh that generates colors in src/norx/colorList.nim
-4. Verifying all official samples works with Orx library compiled from b-release branch
+4. Verifying all official samples works with Orx library compiled from 1.12 tag